visitscotland/vs-design-system/frontend/src/components/elements/button/Button.md

 ```

 ### Button with Icon
-You can use any icon on a button to help the user understand the meaning and what it does.
+You can use any icon on a button to help the user understand the meaning and what the button does.
 ```jsx
     <VsButton icon="food">
         Nearby places to eat